 Turn the dough as you roll it to get an even, large circle.

-Roll pizza dough to desired size and thickness.
+Roll the pizza dough to desired size and thickness.

 Add desired toppings.

 Bake until cheese is melted and crust is cooked.
 Slide the peel under pizza to remove from the oven, using the spatula to help guide it.
 Slice and enjoy!

 - 5-1/2 cups flour